syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 {% endtabs %}

-## Notifying Toolbar Item Selected
+## Notifying the Toolbar Item Selected

 Whenever you tap the toolbar menu item, the `ToolbarItemSelected` event will be triggered, and you'll get the respective tapped toolbar item as an argument as shown in the following code sample.